-When the parent owns the 529 account, only 5.64 percent of the amount saved is counted while your EFC is calculated, resulting in a larger financial aid package for the student.
+When the parent owns the 529 accounts, only 5.64% of the amount saved is counted while your EFC is calculated, resulting in a larger financial aid package for the student.
 Parental age plays a role too; the age of the oldest parent can impact how much your 529 savings count towards your child’s college costs, according to US News and World Report.

 How your 529 College Savings Impact your EFC

 How much does that extra savings impact your financial aid awards?
 It depends on how much you save, your other assets and even your household size.
 A look at two hypothetical families reveals how a typical 529 savings account would impact the overall cost of college.

 Both the Smith and the Jones families have kids heading off to the same school this year; tuition costs $50,000 per year.
 The Smiths have saved $75,000 in a 529 plan; the Jones never got around to starting a savings account at all.
 Both families have the same income and family size.

 For the Smiths, having that extra savings means their family contribution goes up a bit; that additional $75,000 in savings means their overall EFC for the first year of school is $9,826, using the EFC quick calculator and an income of $70,000.
 They withdraw the amount needed from their 529 plan to pay for the school year.